fossasia/meilix/README.md

 ### Feature

 Meilix is a light weight, beautiful and fast Linux with all the features of Ubuntu/Debian distro.
-Following are some of the other features that Meilix offers:

-- You can brand your Linux as you want.
-Your company name and logo can be your:
-    - Linux name
-    - Linux logo
-    - Wallpaper
-    - Screensaver

-- Switch on/off various features of your linux.
-You can switch:
-    - 64 Bit support (or legacy 32 Bit)
-    - Notifications
-    - Screensaver
-    - Sleep Modes
-    - System Sounds
-    - Bookmarks
-    - Screen Dimming
-    - Power Management Saving
-    - Taskbar Autohide

-- Following apps can be pre-installed in your linux:
-    - Chromium
-    - Firefox
-    - Hangout
-    - VLC
-    - GIMP
-    - Inkscape
-    - LibreOffice
-    - Git
-    - NextCloud
-    - Dropbox

-- Add all the documents and files you need in your linux.
-- System Lock: it allows you to freeze all the systems you are hosting using Meilix.
+Custom Meilix builds are commissioned by the Meilix-generator web app.

 ### Architecture